zoltanszalontay/zoltanszalontay.github.io/_posts/2020-08-31-fever-detection.md

 * Temperature correction:
   * The device normalizes measured temperatures to a fixed temperature reference object, called the Black Body.
   * Temperature normalization can work with a variable temperature reference object as well.
 * Distance correction: The temperature is corrected based on the predicted distance of the ojects (faces).

+The device can measure temperatures for faces closer than 2 meters.

 The software can log the number of people and their temperature.
 It can send push notifications or e-mail alerts, statuses or life sign messages.
 Screen capture of video recording is available.